 Juice #3.
 After you are accustomed to the taste of juice #2 you can begin to add vegetables.
 Let’s make a new juice.
 Start with 1 apple or 1 orange, and 1 whole cucumber.
 Now add 1 or 2 carrots and 4 romaine lettuce leaves.
 These new ingredients will add a bit of sweet earthiness to the juice.
 If the taste is too strong for you, either add a small amount of filtered water or a few ice cubes.

 You Did It!

 Once you are accustomed to the taste of the juice with green veggies, you can sneak in a few more!
 Add a handful of spinach, a few leaves of kale or a small wedge of cabbage.
 A couple of stalks of celery can be added or you can use the celery in place of the carrots.
 If the taste is too heavy add one half lemon.
 Lemon is often used to brighten the taste of green juices and cut back on the bitterness.

 Finally, when you feel comfortable with the combination above you may start adding herbs such as ginger, garlic, parsley, and cilantro.
 Herbs help the detoxification process by stimulating the immune system, building up the blood and chelating toxic chemicals to remove them from the body.

 From this point you can begin experimenting with your own recipes.
 They can be simple or complex.
 It’s all up to you.
 I like to recommend at least a 70% vegetable ratio to 30% fruits (unless you are making an all fruit juice).
 As you begin to develop a taste for vegetable juices you will naturally cut back on the fruits.
+Maybe you’ll even want to try a juice cleanse to boost your health.
 So bring out your juicer and become your own juicing chef!